-- Data on the substance in the publically disseminated REACH registration dossier (ECHA dissemination, 2019) - Data available on BPAF, both from searches in PubMed open literature and by access to the full study report of the combined repeated dose toxicity study with the reproduction/developmental toxicity screening test (OECD TG 422; Study report, 2011) that was given from the registrant of BPAF.
+- Data on BPAF in the publically disseminated REACH registration dossier (ECHA dissemination, 2019) - Search in PubMed open literature using search terms like "bisphenol AF", "BPAF", "Bisphenol A analogues" and similar. - Access to the full study report of the combined repeated dose toxicity study with the reproduction/developmental toxicity screening test (OECD TG 422; Study report, 2011) was given from the registrant.